richard-weinhold/pomato/docs/installation.rst

     from pomato import POMATO

-See :doc:`case_studies` for instruction how to run a model.
+See :doc:`running_pomato` for instruction how to run a model.

 Notes on the Installation:
 **************************